geekiam/app/README.md

   A decentralized long-form content media platform, with the aim to provide users with an intuitive and seamless experience with full Nostr integration.

+Nostr is a decentralized, open-source, and censorship-resistant social network protocol.
+It allows users to create and share content in the form of posts, similar to traditional social media platforms, but with a focus on decentralization, privacy, and free speech.

+Nostr uses a relay-based architecture, where users can choose which relays they want to connect to, allowing them to control their own data and online presence.

 <br />
     <a href="https://github.com/geekiam/app/wiki"><strong>Explore the docs »</strong></a>
     <br />